revenkogrisha/CapybaraAdventure/README.md

 * **[Kristina](https://t.me/krisdvg_10)** - *Graphics, Design, Game Design*

 See also the list of [contributors](https://github.com/revenkogrisha/TwoDoors/contributors) who and how participated in this project.

+## Contributing

+My pleasure to you to contribute to my project!
+Feel free to go

 ## License